grongierisc/formation-template/README.md

 ### 2. Creating our message class

-This message will contain a `Formation` object, located in the `Formation/Obj/Formation.cls` file :
+This message will contain a `Formation` object, located in the `Formation/Obj/Formation.cls` file:
 ```objectscript
 Class Formation.Obj.Formation Extends (%SerialObject, %XML.Adaptor)
 {